dalers/hydra/doc/CONTRIBUTING.md

 * email the repository owner (for preliminary discussion)

-It is often helpful to discuss your desired change even before starting to write code because a similar change may already be in development, or there may be a superior solution others more familiar with the source can offer.
+It is often helpful to discuss your desired change even before starting to write code because others may be considering or have even started development of a similar change, be able to suggest improvements or refinements to your proposal based on their needs and experience, or be able to assist you in development.

 ## Pull Request Process